 Expectation vs reality of salaries for college graduates

-There are other considerations in regard to salary differentials.
+There are other considerations regarding salary differentials.
 For example, The United States Social Security Administration calculates that men with bachelor's degrees earn nearly $900,000 more than high school graduates throughout their lifetime.
 Similar is true for women, although they're only increased by around $630,000.
 Alternatively, men with graduate degrees earn $1.5 million more, and women with graduate degrees earn $1.1 million more.

 The following lists explain which majors pay the most and which pay the least: